eamars/OpenTrickler/Manual/assembly.md

 ## Assemble Powder Cup

 Powder cup assembly is straight forward.
-Two M3x6 BHCS are designed to be tapped into the cup body directly in order to join with the cup handle
+Two M3x6 BHCS are designed to be tapped into the cup body directly in order to join with the cup handle.

 ![powder_cup_assembly](Resources/powder_cup_assembly.png)